vierstralab/hotspot3/README.md

 - **Hotspot calling**, which identifies contiguous regions of signal enrichment at a specified FDR threshold.
 - **Peak calling**, which detects local maxima in the smoothed signal and reports those that overlap significant bases.

 hotspot3 is designed for high-resolution signal data (e.g., DNase-seq, ATAC-seq) and is optimized for scalability on large datasets with chromosome-level parallelism and optional reuse of intermediate results.

-It requires at least ≥ 10 million tags for meaningful modeling.
+⚠️ hotspot3 has been primarily tested on datasets with 10 million or more tags.
+Lower coverage may work, but the results could be less stable.

 ## Table of contents